 According to Dombolo Masilela of the Johannesburg Housing Company, Brickfields is a key part of the rejuvenation of downtown Johannesburg.

 "The influx of residents into Newtown will breathe new life into the inner city," Masilela says, "and will contribute to this area growing into a major shopping, entertainment, business, retail and residential hub."

-The company, established in 1995, has so far invested R112-million in 1 756 housing units in the inner city, R22-million of that in the form of direct housing subsidies.
+in 1995, has so far invested R112-million in 1 756 housing units in the inner city, R22-million of that in the form of direct housing subsidies.
 In doing so it has added 5% to the city's housing stock.

 Enoch Shishenge, an artist and another Brickfields resident, says that now he is living in Newtown he will meet fellow artists more often.

 "Newtown is the place to be.
 I know what people talk about when they talk about Newtown.
 This is also going to be a wonderful experience because of the different cultures here at Brickfields."